-RSE has been incorporated into the school's curriculum areas My Body and Social Emotional Well-being.
-The pathways aim to design and implement services, policies and procedures that meet the diverse needs of our students, workforce and wider links in the community; ensuring that none are placed at an unreasonable or unfair disadvantage over others.
+RSE has been incorporated into the school's curriculum areas My Body and My Social Emotional Well-being.
+The Stone Bay Post 14 Curriculum pathways aim to design and implement services, policies and procedures that meet the diverse needs of our pupils, workforce and wider links in the community; ensuring that none are placed at an unreasonable or unfair disadvantage over others.
 We are confident that this policy does not place anyone at an unreasonable or unfair disadvantage, and is compliant with relevant equalities legislation.